Trenten Beram Inducted into the Legends of Philippines Track and Field

 Bringing to an end her two-week streak of Philippine Indoor Records.
 In the same meet, Singapore Zubin Muncherji timed 49.32 in the indoor 400.
 Tiring after having run 400m every week for the last month.

 PLEASE NOTE WE ARE AWARE OF OTHER FIL-HERITAGE ATHLETES.
 BUT WE WILL ONLY WRITE UPON THOSE WHO CAN PRESENT PINOYATHLETICS WITH COPIES OF FILIPINO PASSPORTS.
-WE DO THIS AS TO NOT CONFUSE THE ATHLETIC COMMUNITY OVER NATIONAL RECORDS.
+WE DO THIS AS NOT TO CONFUSE THE ATHLETIC COMMUNITY OVER NATIONAL RECORDS.
 AND THIS IS ALSO FOR MY REPORTS TO THE ASIAN ATHLETICS ASSOCIATION STATISTICIANS REGARDING DATA AND ASIAN RANKINGS.
-IT IS A MINIMAL PREREQUISITES THAT ATHLETES MUST OBTAIN A FILIPINO PASSPORT AS WELL AS ADHERING TO OTHER RATIFICATION’S SUBJECT TO PATAFA WHICH FOLLOWS THE IAAF GUIDELINES ON RECOGNISING NATIONAL RECORDS.
+IT IS A MINIMAL PREREQUISITE THAT ATHLETES MUST OBTAIN A FILIPINO PASSPORT AS WELL AS ADHERING TO OTHER RATIFICATIONS SUBJECT TO PATAFA, WHICH FOLLOWS THE IAAF GUIDELINES ON RECOGNISING NATIONAL RECORDS.

 While Fighting Flu for the last 2 weeks of 2017.
-SEA Games 200/400m Champion Trenten Beram reluctantly started off his season at the Armory.
-Consequently opening the 200 with a time of 21.83 (indoors) at Dr. Sanders Invite in New York.
+SEA Games 200/400m Champion Trenten Beram reluctantly started his season at the Armory.
+Consequently, opening the 200 with a time of 21.83 (indoors) at Dr. Sanders Invite in New York.

 We are happy with the start he ran a 600 in December (Philippine Indoor Record).
 And he got stronger in the legs in the gym over the winter (150 kg Box Squat).